-At every step of the analgesic ladder non-opioid analgesics form the basis of the pain management.
-Paracetamol and NSAID (if not contraindicated) should always therefore be prescribed with opioid analgesia (weak or strong).
-This is known as multi-modal analgesia and is the concept that pain is best managed, not by a single drug or therapy, but by the combination of several analgesics to achieve more effective relief than analgesics administered individually.
-Evidence has demonstrated that when this happens pain relief is better, smaller amounts of pain killers are needed and less side effects occur.
-Most drugs induce analgesia through a single mechanism of action however, clinical pain originates from multiple sources and often has different aetiologies.
-It has been proposed that through utilising this multi-modal approach of combining two or more analgesics with differing mechanisms of action, the efficacy of the overall analgesia can be dramatically increased .
+At every step of the analgesic ladder non-opioid analgesics form the basis of pain management.
+As long as they are not contraindicated, paracetamol, aspirin or an NSAID should also be prescribed with opioid analgesia (weak or strong).
+This is the concept that pain is best managed not by a single drug or therapy, but in combinations which maximise efficacy whilst keeping side-effects low.
+Research has demonstrated that when this happens, the synergistic effect on pain relief is improved, smaller amounts of pain killers are required and less side effects occur.

 - The evidence for NSAIDS in mild chronic pain and cancer pain is not as compelling as it is for acute mild pain.